lokolab/sprivacy/README.md

     ];
     ...

-Second, in the browser, enter `http://localhost/sprivacy.html`
+Second, in the browser, enter file `sprivacy.html`

 ____________________________
 [*] URLs should be modified.